 Teaching for Change.
 Grade Level Parent Nights are structured conversations between parents and teachers regarding students’ academic success.
 In this format, teachers across a grade level host a communal meeting to exchange information with parents and find ways to support each other.
 Teachers share what the children are learning, how they are learning the content, and what strategies parents can use at home to encourage their child’s academic success.

-nt-teacher conferences, Academic Parent–Teacher Teams involve two main components:
+Parent-teacher conferences and Academic Parent–Teacher Teams involve two main components:

 1. Three 75-minute classroom team meetings each year.
 These team meetings are initiated by a personal invitation to the parent by the teacher, and consist of the teacher, the entire class of parents, and a parent liaison.
 Each meeting includes a review of student academic performance data, parent–student academic goal setting, teacher demonstration of skills to practice at home, parent practice, and networking opportunities with other parents.